Tom Chilton

-Thomas James Chilton (born 15 March 1985) is a British racing driver who currently drives for Team VERTU in the British Touring Car Championship.
+Thomas James Chilton (born 15 March 1985) is a British racing driver who is set to compete for Team VERTU in the British Touring Car Championship.
 He has spent most of his career competing in touring car racing, and his younger brother, Max, is also a racing driver.

 Career

 Early life

 Chilton was born in Reigate.
 His father, Grahame Chilton, is a businessman who co-owned the insurance company Benfield Group up until 2008, when it was taken over by Aon plc for £738m.
 Chilton became vice-chairman of Aon after the deal and also collected around £77m for his stake.
 Chilton was educated at Reigate St Mary's School and Shiplake College.
 A keen racer from an early age, he competed in the BRSCC T Cars Championship in 1999 and 2000, going on to take the BRSCC Saloon Car winter championship in 2001.
 His brother, Max Chilton, is also a racing driver.